copdips/copdips.github.io/_posts/2019/2019-04-01-creating-custom-python-request-auth-class.md

 > When you need to use a complicated, or a non-standard API authentication method,
 > or your dev and prd environments don't use the same API authentication method,
-> it might better a create a Python requests auth method to reduce your work.
+> it might be better to create a Python requests auth method to reduce your work.

 # Create the class MyAuth